stackitcloud/rename-pvc/README.md

   -n, --namespace string               If present, the namespace scope for this CLI request
       --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
-  -s, --server string                  The address and port of the Kubernetes API server
-      --target-namespace string        Defines the in which namespace the new PVC should located.
-Default is set to the same Namespace as the source PVC.
+  -s, --server string                  The address and port of the Kubernetes API server -N, --target-namespace string        Defines in which namespace the new PVC should be created.
+By default the source PVC's namespace is used.
       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
       --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use